Contact us

 • And similar routine inquiries

-A RAG-based system can ingest existing business information — typically PDFs or plain text files — uploaded via a simple web interface, and turn it into a live, easily accessible knowledge base.
-Documents can be stored in a file system or database, ready for the AI to reference as needed.
 Using natural language understanding, the AI can accurately identify a caller’s intent and match questions to the most relevant answers — the core of the retrieval-augmented process.
 Short questions can be answered with text-to-speech (TTS), while longer responses can be summarized, with the option to send full details via SMS or email.

 Questions that can't be answered can be directed to voicemail, where they're scanned for intent and prioritized for a call back or text from the business owner.
 Over time, if we keep track of the questions we can’t answer, the system continuously expands and refines your FAQs library.
 At a high level, our platform works like this: